joshuaeckroth/csci221-website/homework/group-project-2.markdown

 ## Due dates

-- **Thur, 11/13, 11:59pm**: Some kind of document about the requirements of the project; some code; designations of which team members work on what features/tasks.
+- **Tue, 4/7, 11:59pm**: Some kind of document about the requirements of the project; some code; designations of which team members work on what features/tasks.
-- **Thur, 11/20, 11:59pm**: Mid-project presentations, indicating your goal, how you are making progress, how you are sure you will succeed, etc.
+- **Tue, 4/16, 11:59pm**: Mid-project presentations, indicating your goal, how you are making progress, how you are sure you will succeed, etc.
-- **Thur, 12/4, 11:59pm**: Final due date for the software (code, tests, documentation) and report.
+- **Tue, 4/28, 11:59pm**: Final due date for the software (code, tests, documentation) and report.
 This is a "hard" due date.
 Nothing will be accepted after this date.
 Your final presentation will occur on this day in class.